SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 #### Changing the VNC password

-You can change the VNC password by running the *vnc-user-setup.sh* script.
+You can change the VNC password for the current user by running the *vnc-user-setup.sh* script.
 After changing the password, you must update the password in the remote access endpoint.

 ### Data exchange using Data Broker